top of page

 About

-Before that she was a Digital Features Editor with Hearst writing for 17 different magazines, including ELLE, Esquire, Marie Claire, Good Housekeeping, Harper's Bazaar, Delish, Cosmopolitan, and Town & Country.
-She covered the 2018 PyeongChang Winter Olympics on the ground for Hearst.
-And reported on the March for Our Lives from D.C.
+As the Hearst Digital Newsroom's Features Editor, she wrote for 17 different magazines, including ELLE, Esquire, Marie Claire, Good Housekeeping, Harper's Bazaar, Delish, Cosmopolitan, and Town & Country.

 Her work has appeared in PEOPLE, Sports Illustrated, Greatist, San Antonio Current, and The Italian Journal.
 As a full-time Writer-Reporter for PEOPLE, Rose traveled the nation writing about the Zika outbreak from Florida, investigating the artist Prince's death, and covering the Pulse nightclub shooting in Orlando.
 Her reporting earned a Time Inc. Luce Award.

-Rose is an Austin, Texas native who is always on the hunt for authentic queso and a good enchilada in Manhattan.
+Rose is an Austin, Texas native.
 Tips, pitches, etc. here...

 resumé